Medicare told to reassess premium hike for Alzheimer’s drug

 Usually the financial impact of high-cost drugs falls most directly on patients with serious diseases such as cancer, rheumatoid arthritis or multiple sclerosis.
 But with Aduhelm, the pain would be spread among Medicare recipients generally, not just Alzheimer’s patients needing the drug.

 That’s turned the drug into a case study of how one pricey treatment can swing the needle on government spending and impact household budgets.
-People who don’t have Alzheimer’s would not be shielded from the cost of Aduhelm, since it’s big enough to affect their premiums.
+People who don’t have Alzheimer’s would still be on the hook for the cost of Aduhelm, since it’s big enough to affect their premiums.

-Alzheimer’s is a progressive neurological disease with no known cure, affecting about 6 million Americans, the vast majority old enough to qualify for Medicare.
+Alzheimer’s is a progressive neurological disease with no known cure, affecting about 6 million Americans.
+The vast majority are old enough to qualify for Medicare, which covers more than 60 million people, including those 65 and older, and disabled people under 65.

 Aduhelm is the first Alzheimer’s medication in nearly 20 years.
 It doesn’t cure the life-sapping condition, but the Food and Drug Administration determined that its ability to reduce clumps of plaque in the brain is likely to slow dementia in its earlier stages.
 However, many experts say that benefit has not been clearly demonstrated.